The Point of Contact

-This experience will increase awareness and tactical skill, and will energize all components of martial arts training including kata, body conditioning, bunkai, and kumite as well as be useful training in the event that a real world application may arise.
+This experience will increase awareness and tactical skill.
+It will energize all the other components of martial arts training including kata, body conditioning, bunkai, and kumite.
+It will be useful training in the event that a real world application may arise.

 The people who created our styles knew that training works better than just sending your people out into a dangerous world.

-2. Several of their students, the generation teaching during the 1920’s, were visitors in other lands – Japan, Peru, and Hawaii for example – where they taught karate to non-Okinawans for the first time.
-They wanted to distinguish their Okinawan arts from some Chinese chuan fa styles that were legendary in East Asian ex-pat communities, including in the US.
-Those arts were disseminated beginning in the anti-Manchu rebellion period in China, and were still in use in the 1920’s.
-Those arts were commando-oriented and associated with subversion and gangs.
-The Okinawan teachers made sure people knew they were teaching a self-defense oriented martial art.
+2. Several of their students, the generation of Okinawans teaching during the 1920’s, were visitors in other lands – Japan, Peru, and Hawaii for example – where they taught karate to non-Okinawans for the first time.
+They wanted to distinguish their Okinawan arts from some Chinese chuan fa styles that were well-known in East Asian ex-pat communities, including in South America and in the US.
+Those Chinese arts were disseminated beginning in the anti-Manchu rebellion period in China, and were still in use in the 1920’s.
+Those arts were commando-oriented and associated with political subversion and criminal gangs.
+The Okinawan teachers wanted to make sure people knew they were teaching a self-defense oriented martial art.

-3. Many of our lineage ancestors were living in turbulent times when they were, for better or worse, honing their awareness and response skills in the real world around them, every day.
+3. Many of our lineage ancestors were living in turbulent times and places when they were, for better or worse, honing their awareness and response skills in the real world around them, every day.